Day Six on The Mother Road US Route 66

 Passing under I-40, I move along Andy Devine Avenue which is the local name for Route 66.

-I follow 66 west out of town as it parallels I-40, cross I-40, then make a left.
+I follow US Route 66 west out of town as it parallels I-40, cross I-40, then make a left.

 West of Kingman, The Mother Road, Route 66, becomes a Back Country Byway.